LDS-Data/lds-church-discipline/README.md

 * Gina Colvin—[20 Dec 2018](https://religionnews.com/2018/12/19/mormon-podcaster-gina-colvin-faces-excommunication-tonight-feeling-both-saddened-and-enraged/)—_A Thoughtful Faith_ podcaster—[No action was taken](https://www.sltrib.com/religion/2018/12/20/mormonism-its-best/) in her disciplinary council, convened to hear charges of apostasy and "conduct unbecoming" a church member.

 * Leah and Cody Young—14 Apr 2019—Founded online support group for questioning Mormons—[Excommunicated for for starting a support group for former or questioning members](https://www.mormonstories.org/podcast/the-excommunication-of-leah-and-cody-young/), and refusing to shut it down.
 Although they were deliberate to not reach out to active members, their Stake president chose to excommunicate them for their efforts to help others.
-This is one of several cases between 2010 and 2020 where low-level members are excommunicated due to social media posts or other seemingly benign actions.
+This is one of several cases between 2010 and 2020 where low-level members are excommunicated due to social media posts or other seemingly benign actions.<!--FIXME-->

 * [Julie Rowe](https://en.wikipedia.org/wiki/Julie_Rowe)—7 Apr 2019—Energy healing and preparedness author and visionary—[Excommunicated for "apostasy, teaching false doctrine, priestcraft, and defaming the good name of the church"](https://www.youtube.com/watch?v=iEPl8t1XnKw).
 Her book describing a near-death experience, _A Greater Tomorrow: My Journey Beyond the Veil_ was [placed on the church's list of "spurious materials in circulation"](https://kutv.com/news/local/lds-church-flags-members-book-about-latter-day-calamities-as-potential-misleading) against which seminary and institute teachers should be warned.